ewileycoy/ewileycoy.github.io/_posts/2020-02-10-PKI-for-user-impersonation.md

 After a little discussion we agreed that this was not all that secure, since it’s still a shared password (not good) and not actually very helpful since it’s disruptive to the user (very not good).

-Casting about for solutions, I remembered we have an enterprise PKI and smart card login capabilities.
+After looking for other solutions briefly, I decided this is a singular use-case for PKI.
 Currently we use smart cards for some administrator accounts, but we’re looking to expand to Windows Hello for Business some time in the future, so our infrastructure is in-place.

 So I struck on the idea that we (carefully) issue smart card login certificates to administrators that spoof the end user.